discordjs/guide/guide/miscellaneous/useful-packages.md

 :::

 Ms is another tool for working with times in JavaScript.
 However, ms specializes on durations.
-It allows you to convert times in milliseconds into human-readable formats, and vice versa.
+It allows you to convert times in milliseconds into human-readable formats and vice versa.

 Example: